perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 Firebase and Google Cloud Platform also use Angular.
 ![Angular Projects in Google](./angular-projects-in-google.JPG)

-There are 105 Angular GDE around the world.
+There are 105 Angular GDEs around the world.
 ![Angular GDE](./Angular-GDE.JPG)

 Angular has openned Angular Collaborators program to contribute Angular Github Repo.